-A threat to the validity of a study is non-response bias.
-That is, if there is any systematic reason certain consumers are unavailable or chooses not to participate, the results can be biased.
+A threat to the validity of a study is non-response bias - any systematic reason certain consumers are unavailable or choose not to participate could bias the results in one direction or another.
 For example, if those who did not receive awards were more likely to refuse participation than those who did receive awards, the study would underestimate the percentage of decisions adverse to consumers.
 The practices of sending multiple email requests, postcard reminders, and second mailings to non-responders are attempts to increase overall completion rates and to reduce non-response bias.